-How to Convert Excel to Google Sheets (Step-by-Step)
+How To Convert Excel to Google Sheets (Step-by-Step)

 The war between Google Sheets and Excel users rages on.
 These are two of the most popular spreadsheet programs.
 Those who are comfortable using Google Sheets swear by it, while Microsoft Office Excel lovers prefer to stay within their Excel comfort zones.

 But what happens when an Excel user sends a spreadsheet to a Google Sheets user?
+Unless you have Excel, you can’t open and edit it.

 If you are one of those Google Sheets loyalists at the receiving end of an Excel document, you do have a choice of just viewing the document as it is.